| Appeals Number |

 Issue

-Did Claimant sustain personal injury by accident by repetitive use/trauma arising out of and in the course of his employment with Respondent, including was Claimant's accident the prevailing factor causing his injury and medical condition?
+Did Claimant meet his burden of proving he sustained an injury by repetitive trauma arising out of and in the course of his employment, including whether work activities were the prevailing factor in causing the alleged injury?

 Holding